 5.1.
-Main revisions in the 2013 JATMA Year Book
+Main revisions in the 2014 JATMA Year Book

-5. 1.
-1. General
+5.1.1.
+General

 Efforts are being made to harmonize standards with the tire technology standards of MLIT and the ISO.
-A review of JATMA's own standards is also being examined in conjunction with these efforts.
+The 2014 Year Book also revised the measurement temperature of new tire dimensions to room temperature.